-I tried to keep it fairly simple because she is younger and I didn’t want to overwhelm her.
+I tried to keep it fairly simple because tweens can be easily overwhelmed.

 5 Ways to teach hygiene to tweens

 If you have a child who could use this independence tool as well please make sure to print the printable daily personal hygiene checklist.

 What do you do to encourage your tween to take care of basic hygiene without nagging them?

 Parenting a tween can be an amazing adventure with some simple tips.
 Check out how we thrive during the tween phase.